-- Annexure 'A': Understanding the glorious built environmental heritage of Santiniketan and Rabindranath Tagore (two articles have been provided for reference) - Annexure 'B': Plan NANDAN Total: Detail information with an aggregate overview about existing museum area along with other facilities and proposed requirements of Kala-Bhavana - Annexure 'C': Uttarayan (Rabindra Bhavana Complex): Detail information with an aggregate overview about Rabindra Bhavana area along with other facilities and proposed requirements of Rabindra-Bhavana - Annexure 'D': 'Ministry of Culture DPR Format'etc. - Annexure 'E': 'VB Campus Map Uttarayana' - Annexure 'F': The conditions for submission of the DPR as per Ministry of Culture formats, Designs, Drawings, competition including registration he Santiniketan Ashram School was started by Rabindranath during the latter part of 1901.
+- Annexure 'A': Understanding the glorious built environmental heritage of Santiniketan and Rabindranath Tagore (two articles have been provided for reference) - Annexure 'B': Plan NANDAN Total: Detail information with an aggregate overview about existing museum area along with other facilities and proposed requirements of Kala-Bhavana - Annexure 'C': Uttarayan (Rabindra Bhavana Complex): Detail information with an aggregate overview about Rabindra Bhavana area along with other facilities and proposed requirements of Rabindra-Bhavana - Annexure 'D': 'Ministry of Culture DPR Format,' Guidelines and Form Aetc. - Annexure 'E': 'VB Campus Map Uttarayana' - Annexure 'F': Notice Inviting Proposals Expressing Interest & Tender for Twin Museum Project, Visva-Bharati he Santiniketan Ashram School was started by Rabindranath during the latter part of 1901.
 The foundation work of the ashram, a spiritual retreat, was established by Maharshi Debendranath Tagore, the philosopher-father of Rabindranath, during the period 1862-63.
 He was responsible for the pioneering work of making the barren spread into green.
 Santiniketan, the guesthouse building, Upasana temple and the surroundingarchitecture were designed and built during 1862-91.
 The school was fundamentally based on the spirit of the ancient Indian ashram - the seat of learning.
 Rabindranath's dream of an open university (Visva Bharati) for the synthesis and unification of a universal learning centre saw the light of day in 1921.